ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/wysihat_api.rst

 ----------------

 This is the main public method to use when dealing with WysiHat.
-It will handle mose of the setup for you.
+It will handle most of the setup for you.
 It can also be used to get access to instances of some of the public classes without going through ``$.data()``.

 Initial Setup